MillionConcepts/pretty-plot/README.md

     `pip install .`

 ---
-The contents of this repo are provided by the Western Washington University Reflectance Lab (PI: M. Rice) and Million Concepts (C. Million, M. St. Clair, S.V.
+The contents of this repo are provided by the Western Washington University Reflectance Lab (PI: M. Rice) and Million Concepts (C. Million, M. St. Clair, S. Curtis, S.V.
 Brown) under a BSD 3-Clause License.
 You may do nearly anything that you want with this code.
 If you have any questions, leave us a Github Issue.

 `MERTools`/`MERspect` is proprietary software (Arizona State University) for rover tactical operations made available on an as-needed basis.